 Albert B. Alkek was an astute businessman and – as those fortunate enough to have met him know – possessed a charismatic personality.
 I admired him for being a man of clear vision and determination.
 With decades of experience in personal philanthropy, he knew exactly how he wanted to establish his legacy.

-The Foundation’s grants advance Mr. Alkek’s philanthropic vision.
-They continue programs at institutions he helped build, while starting – and then enriching – worthy new projects that he would have embraced.
-This report shows the impact that the Foundation’s strategic, targeted giving has had on the Texas Medical Center, as well as other research and medical facilities, the arts, community-based organizations, and schools in the last eight years.
+The Foundation’s grants advance both Albert and Margaret’s philanthropic vision.
+They continue programs at institutions they helped build, while starting – and then enriching – worthy new projects that they would have embraced.
+As you review the list of grants, perhaps you will gain some sense the impact that the Foundation’s strategic, targeted giving has had on the Texas Medical Center, as well as other research and medical facilities, the arts, community-based organizations, and schools.

 The directors and I are proud to participate in such a noble undertaking.
-It is both a tremendous responsibility and a great honor to represent the wishes of Mr. Alkek, whose generosity changes lives and betters our world to this day.
-The Albert and Margaret Alkek Foundation ensures that the work of the Alkek family and the legacy of Albert B. Alkek will continue for generations to come.
+It is both a tremendous responsibility and a great honor to represent the wishes of Albert and Margaret Alkek, whose generosity changes lives and betters our world to this day.
+The Albert and Margaret Alkek Foundation ensures that the work of the Alkek family and their legacy will continue for generations to come.

 Scott B. Seaman